xmos/lib_xcore_math/README.rst

 .. note::

-   The instructions refer to the compilation for xs3a, the steps to compile on the x86 platforms are the same, except that the XTC build tools are not necessary and the default toolchain must be used.
+   The instructions in this section refer to the compilation for xs3a; the steps to compile on the x86 platforms are the same, except that the XTC build tools are not necessary and the default toolchain must be used.
 This can be done by skipping the option
    ``-DCMAKE_TOOLCHAIN_FILE=../etc/xmos_cmake_toolchain/xs3a.cmake``  when comfiguring CMake.